-Gelatin has some awesome health-promoting properties.
-In my practice, I’ve recommended it for clients healing from IBS and digestive issues, or for those transitioning off a vegetarian diet.
-It’s great for your skin, nails and hair (you can even make a mask for your hair with it OR add a teaspoon to your shampoo!).
+Gelatin has some impressive health-promoting properties.
+In my practice, I’ve recommended it for clients healing from IBS and digestive issues, or for those wanting a palatable way to add more protein.
+It’s great for your skin, nails and hair; you can even make a mask for your hair with it OR add a teaspoon to your shampoo!

 Here is my favorite chocolate pudding with gelatin.
 Enjoy!